Turks in Denmark: History

-At the end of the 1950s Denmark required a high labour demand which triggered labour immigration mainly from Turkey and Yugoslavia; consequently, alongside the Turkish migrants from Turkey, there was also a substantial number of Balkan Turks (e.g. Romanian Turks, Bosnian Turks etc) who arrived in Denmark.
+At the end of the 1950s Denmark required a high labour demand which triggered labour immigration mainly from Turkey and Yugoslavia; consequently, alongside the Turkish migrants from Turkey, there was also a substantial number of Balkan Turks (e.g. Bulgarian Turks, Bosnian Turks etc) who arrived in Denmark.
 More recently, Iraqi Turks and Syrian Turks have also migrated to Denmark since the European migrant crisis.

 Demographics

 In 2008, a report published by the Danish Broadcasting Corporation stated that there was 70,000 people of Turkish origin who were Muslims.
 Thus, the Turks were the largest Danish Muslim population and accounted for 35% of the 200,000 Muslims.
 In 2015 the Turkish Danish population was around 75,000.

 The majority of Turkish Danish people descend from Turkey; however, some have also arrived from other post-Ottoman countries.
-For example, there was approximately 2,000 Turkish Iraqi immigrants in Denmark in 2010 (excluding descendants).
+For example, there were approximately 2,000 Turkish Iraqi immigrants in Denmark in 2010 (excluding descendants).

 Culture

 Language

-Within the home environment the mother tongue is most dominant and children are expected to speak Turkish.
-However, Danish is spoken outside the home creating a bilingual identity.
+Within the home environment, the mother tongue is most dominant and children are expected to speak Turkish.
+However, Danish is spoken outside the home, creating a bilingual identity.